minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 ==== Representatives
 - imported Bioguide Representative Data (important for bio data, party, district, etc. weren't so extensive in rollcall and contribution data)
-- *problem:* LCV scorecard did not have IDs for all votes, just the last one, only from 2021 onwards.
+- *problems:* LCV scorecard did not have IDs for all votes, just the last one, only from 2021 onwards.
 Thus merge was difficult later.
 But... used regardless because predetermined which votes were pro-environmental and which were anti-environmental, and they only showed those which were env. related rollcalls which is all of what it is about.